tempestwf/laravel-versioned-api/README.md

      git remote set-url origin https://{username}:{password}@github.com/{your github user}/{your repo}

 To then setup the database we use Doctrine's helper command to build our schema and proxies.
+Migration files are located at ```./database/migrations``` which is currently blank right now.
+Do ```migrations:diff``` to generated the first migration file that will be derived from the entities.
+Then ```migrations:migrate``` to put it up to your database.
+As well as ```generate:proxies``` to create proxies for each entity available.

+    php artisan doctrine:migrations:diff
     php artisan doctrine:migrations:migrate
     php artisan doctrine:generate:proxies

-Remember to also set up the host on your system before testing as well.
+At this point your database is still empty.
+Please run the seeders to populate permissions and authentication essentials, add in your base user and some sample records.
+Seeder files are located at ```./database/seeds```.

+    php artisan db:seed
+    php artisan db:seed --class=SampleRecordsSeeder

 ## Logging In
 Make a POST request to ```/auth/authenticate``` with ```Content-Type``` set to ```application/json```.
 The JSON structure should look like the following: